IAMLEGENDZ/archphone/README.md

 Current status: Researching

-Updates: Got Nexus 7 to hack on, can't get LXC to compile with android compiler
+Updates: Arch Linux ran on Nexus 7, now it's time to create same MultiROM package for Nexus 5

 A project what aims to get GNOME Shell, Arch Linux and Wayland working on Android tablets/phones natively (no chroot)